tars/tars/docs/en/images-processing.md

 ### Images for module

 They are located in the assets folder inside the module.
-To include image using the following template (for connecting images to html you must use the placeholder [%=static=%](options.md#staticprefixforcss)):
+To include image using the following template (for connecting images to html you must use the placeholder [%=static=% or __static__](options.md#staticprefixforcss)):

 ```css
 .moduleName {